DDT5/snip1155-reference-impl/README.md

 # Abstract

+SNIP1155 is a [Secret Network](https://github.com/scrtlabs/SecretNetwork) contract that can create and manage multiple tokens from a single contract instance.
+Tokens can be a combination of fungible tokens and non-fungible tokens, each with separate configurations, attributes and metadata.

-This SNIP1155 specification ("spec" or "specs") outlines the functionality and interface of a [Secret Network](https://github.com/scrtlabs/SecretNetwork) contract that can manage multiple token types.
-The specifications are loosely based on [CW1155](https://lib.rs/crates/cw1155) which is in turn based on Ethereum's [ERC1155](https://eips.ethereum.org/EIPS/eip-1155), with an additional privacy layer made possible as a Secret Network contract.
+This specification writeup ("spec" or "specs") outlines the functionality and interface.
+The design is loosely based on [CW1155](https://lib.rs/crates/cw1155) which is in turn based on Ethereum's [ERC1155](https://eips.ethereum.org/EIPS/eip-1155), with an additional privacy layer made possible as a Secret Network contract.

-SNIP1155 allows a single contract instance to create and manage multiple tokens, which can be a combination of fungible tokens and non-fungible tokens, each with separate configurations, attributes and metadata.
-Fungible and non-fungible tokens are often treated equally, but each has a different set of available token configurations which define their possible behaviors (for example, NFTs cannot be minted more than once).
-Unlike CW1155 where approvals must cover the entire set of tokens, SNIP1155 contracts allow users to control which tokens fall in scope for a given approval.
-This is a feature from [ERC1761](https://eips.ethereum.org/EIPS/eip-1761).
-In addition, SNIP1155 users can control whether approvals are for token transfers, balance viewership (in the case of an NFT, to verify ownership), or private metadata viewership; the latter two being unique features arising from Secret Network's privacy layer.
+Fungible and non-fungible tokens are mostly treated equally, but each has a different set of available token configurations which define their possible behaviors.
+For example, NFTs can only be minted once.
+Unlike CW1155 where approvals must cover the entire set of tokens, SNIP1155 contracts allow users to control which tokens fall in scope for a given approval (a feature from [ERC1761](https://eips.ethereum.org/EIPS/eip-1761)).
+In addition, SNIP1155 users can control the type of approval it grants other addresses: token transfer allowances, balance viewership, or private metadata viewership.

-The ability to hold multiple token types can provide new functionality (such as batch transferring multiple token types), improve developer and user experience (by decreasing inter-contract messages, the need for factory contracts, and the required number of approval transactions), and reduce gas fees.
+The ability to hold multiple token types can provide new functionality, improve developer and user experience, and reduce gas fees.
+For example, users can batch transfer multiple token types, developers could eliminate inter-contract messages and factory contracts, and users may need to approve only once to cover all tokens for an application.

 See [design decisions](#design-decisions) for more details.